CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * [Data from Allas can be read directly with different tools](../../../apps/gdal.md#using-files-directly-from-allas).

 **[Amazon Web Service (AWS) open EO data](https://registry.opendata.aws/?search=tags:gis,earth%20observation,events,mapping,meteorological,environmental,transportation)** provides many different worldwide datasets, including Landsat and Sentinel.
 Some of the data can be downloaded on "requestor pays" basis.
 The situation is changing all the time, currently [Sentinel-2 L2A Cloud-optimized Geotiffs](https://registry.opendata.aws/sentinel-2-l2a-cogs/) are available for free.
-AWS also offers the possibility for virtual machines.
+AWS also offers the possibility for virtual machines, with both CPU and GPU.

 **[Data and Information Access Services (DIAS)](https://www.copernicus.eu/en/access-data/dias)** are paid processing platforms with direct data access.
 The services provide primarily Copernicus data.

-**[Microsoft planetary computer](https://planetarycomputer.microsoft.com)** is a processing platform with [data access](https://planetarycomputer.microsoft.com/catalog).
-It is currently available in preview, [request access](https://planetarycomputer.microsoft.com/account/request).
+**[Microsoft planetary computer](https://planetarycomputer.microsoft.com)** provides [worldwide EO data](https://planetarycomputer.microsoft.com/catalog).
+For [computing](https://planetarycomputer.microsoft.com/docs/concepts/computing/) it offers JupyterHub together with Dask Gateway, both CPUs and GPUs are avaialable.
+It is currently available in preview: [request access to the planetary computer](https://planetarycomputer.microsoft.com/account/request).

 **[Google Earth Engine](https://earthengine.google.com/)** is a processing platform, which requires [registration](https://signup.earthengine.google.com/).
 It can be accessed via browser and has worldwide analysis ready data available of, among others [Sentinel-2](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/) and [Sentinel-1](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD).
 In general JavaScript is used to use the platform, but also [Python](https://developers.google.com/earth-engine/guides/python_install) and [R](https://github.com/r-spatial/rgee) support exists.
-Check out [CSC's GEE course materials](https://www.csc.fi/fi/web/training/-/introduction-to-using-google-earth-engine) and [GEE's own tutorials](https://developers.google.com/earth-engine/tutorials).
+Check out [GEE's tutorials](https://developers.google.com/earth-engine/tutorials).
 Note that Google Cloud Storage might be needed to export large datasets.

-Other services that provide raw and/or preprocessed data for download only:
+### EO data download services

 [**European Space Agency's SciHub**](https://scihub.copernicus.eu/dhus/#/home) provides worldwide Sentinel 2 L1C and L2A and Sentinel 1 SLC, GRD , RAW and OCN products.
 It requires free [registration](https://scihub.copernicus.eu/dhus/#/self-registration) and many of the data is in "Long term archive" and cannot be downloaded directly, but needs to be requested.
+Download is limited to 2 concurrent processes per user.

 [**FinHub**](https://finhub.nsdc.fmi.fi/#/home) is the Finnish national mirror of SciHub; others national mirrors also exist.
-It covers Finland and the Baltics and offers Sentinel 2 L1C and Sentinel 1 SLC, GRD and OCN products and requires own registration.
+It covers Finland and the Baltics and offers Sentinel 2 L1C (but not L2A) and Sentinel 1 SLC, GRD and OCN products and requires own registration.
+Finhub does not have concurrent download limitations.

 !!! default  ""
     **Both of the above** provide a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data.
 Other tools for downloading the data from open access hubs: [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) with [examples for SciHub and FinHub](https://github.com/csc-training/geocomputing/blob/master/python/sentinel/sentinelsat_download_from_finhub_and_scihub.py), ...